Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The problem discusses the set of strings accepted by a given automaton.
-The example shows that the automaton accepts inputs such as 110, 1010, and 10110, which correspond to paths on the red curve and loops on state B. To find other inputs accepted by this automaton, we analyze the final states (E) with incoming arrows labeled 0, which implies that accepting inputs must end with "10".
-We then investigate paths ending at non-final states (C) and find that they all have the prefix "00".
-By symmetry, we can deduce the set of strings accepted by this automaton.
-The language of an automaton is defined as the set of strings x belonging to Sigma* if M accepts x.
-Mathematically, this is represented as x ∈ Σ* if M(x).
-To further explore this concept, the video lesson introduces finite automata and deterministic automata, with examples and practice exercises.
+The language accepted by an automaton can be determined by analyzing the input strings that are accepted by the automaton.
+The red curve shows the path from the start state following the input "110", which results in a loop on state B and acceptance of input "1110".
+To find all accepted inputs, we choose a final state (E) and examine the arrows entering it, finding that accepting inputs terminate with "10".
+We also identify all states with incoming arrows labeled 0, which is only state C. The remaining final state is D, and its transitions are labeled 1 and come from states E and C. To ensure no string ends in "10" at non-final states, we circle all transitions coming into E or C, labeling them 0.
+This results in the language of the automaton being accepted by inputs ending with either "01" or "10".
+The set of all strings accepted by an automaton is called the language of the automaton.

-Note: I removed some formatting elements (e.g., links, screen reader shortcuts) to make the summary more concise while preserving the essential content.
+Note: I did not include any links or technical details that were not relevant to summarizing the main concepts and findings.

 ---